turnerlabs/harbor-compose/cicd.md

 ### Harbor Compose and CI/CD

 The `up` command is currently not very CI/CD friendly since it requires login credentials and uses internal-facing APIs.
 That's where the `deploy` command comes in.
 The `deploy` command can be used to trigger a deployment of new versions of Docker images specified in compose files (one or many shipments with one or many containers).

-This works from public build services (e.g.; Circle CI, Codeship, Travis CI, etc.) by using the shipment/environment build token specified using environment variables with the naming convention, `${SHIPMENT}_${ENV}_TOKEN`.
+This works from public build services (e.g.; Circle CI, Codeship, Travis CI, etc.) by using the shipment/environment build token specified with environment variables with the naming convention, `${SHIPMENT}_${ENV}_TOKEN`.

-So, for example, to deploy an app with two shipments named, "mss-app-web" and "mss-app-worker" to your dev environment, you would add environment variables to your build.
+So, for example, to deploy an app with two shipments named, "mss-app-web" and "mss-app-worker" to your dev environment, you would add the following environment variables to your build environment (see the [buildtoken command](#the-buildtoken-command) below for more info).

 ```
-MSS_APP_WEB_DEV_TOKEN=xyz
-MSS_APP_WORKER_DEV_TOKEN=xyz
+$ harbor-compose buildtoken ls

+SHIPMENT             ENVIRONMENT   CICD_ENVAR                     TOKEN
+mss-poc-sqs-web      dev           MSS_POC_SQS_WEB_DEV_TOKEN      3xFVlltLZ7JwPH20Km75DrpMwOk2a4yq
+mss-poc-sqs-worker   dev           MSS_POC_SQS_WORKER_DEV_TOKEN   2N3QFkQkdilwj34ezS2JTxwt6Fn3yuA8
 ```

 And then simply run the following to deploy all containers in all shipments specified in your compose files.